livekit/livekit-cli/README.md

 This will publish the pre-encoded ivf and ogg files to the room, indicating video FPS of 23.98.
 Note that the FPS only affects the video; it's important to match video framerate with the source to prevent out of sync issues.

+Note: For files uploaded via CLI, expect an initial delay before the video becomes visible to the remote viewer.
+This delay is attributed to the pre-encoded video's fixed keyframe intervals.
+Video encoded with LiveKit client SDKs do not have this delay.

 ### Publish from FFmpeg

 It's possible to publish any source that FFmpeg supports (including live sources such as RTSP) by using it as a transcoder.